 ----start----

+A UE in RRC connected mode is expected to receive the higher layer UE specific configuration of a CSI-RS resource set for tracking, and receive the higher layer parameter TRS-INFO set as ‘ON’.

 If a UE is configured with the higher layer parameter TRS-INFO set as 'ON', the UE shall assume the antenna port with the same port index of the configured NZP CSI-RS resources in the CSI-RS resource set is same.
-For frequency range 1, the UE may be configured with a CSI-RS resource set of four periodic CSI-RS resources in two consecutive slots with two CSI-RS resources in each slot, for frequency range 2 the UE may be configured with a CSI-RS resource set of two periodic CSI-RS resources in one slot or with a CSI-RS resource set of four periodic CSI-RS resources in two consecutive slots with two CSI-RS resources in each slot.
+For frequency range 1, the UE may be configured with a CSI-RS resource set of four periodic CSI-RS resources in two consecutive slots with two periodic CSI-RS resources in each slot, f.
+For frequency range 2 the UE may be configured with a CSI-RS resource set of two periodic CSI-RS resources in one slot or with a CSI-RS resource set of four periodic CSI-RS resources in two consecutive slots with two periodic CSI-RS resources in each slot.

-with higher layer parameter TRS-INFO set as ‘ON’
+The periodic CSI-RS resources in the CSI-RS resource set with higher layer parameter TRS-INFO set as ‘ON’ have the same periodicity, bandwidth and subcarrier location.

 Each CSI-RS resource, defined in Subclause 7.4.1.5 of [4, TS 38.211], is configured by the higher-layer parameter NZP-CSI-RS-ResourceConfig CSI-RS-ResourceMapping with the following restrictions: